dvereshchagin/dvereshchagin/README.md

 IOS Developer
 ---------------------

 I've been learning to code 7+ years.
-I started from front-end development, but i've really found a passion in mobile.
+I started from front-end/ios development, but i've really found a passion in Golang.

-* 🌍  I'm based in Kaliningrad, Russia / Lisbon, Portugal
+* 🌍  I'm based in Kaliningrad, Russia
 * ✉️  You can contact me at [d.vereshchagin@outlook.com](mailto:d.vereshchagin@outlook.com)
-* 🧠  I'm learning Android
 * 🤝  I'm open to collaborating on startups and interesting projects
 * ⚡   I'm stocks trader